niknovikov19/param-gui-matlab/README.md

 - line color components: *R, G, B*
 - line type (solid or dashed): *line_type*

-Now you want to create GUI for setting these parameters and call the parabola-plotting code from this GUI.
+Now consider that you want to create a GUI for setting these parameters and calling the parabola-plotting code.

 ### 1. Create the function that will be called from the GUI